 surface of the material prior to the probe manipulation

-The availability of both complimentary approaches, namely FMC/TFM and EquPAS in the same instrument allows the inspection organization to find the optimal solutions in their daily practice
+Availability of both complimentary approaches, namely FMC/TFM and EquPAS, in the same instrument allows the inspection organizations finding the optimal solutions for their daily practice

 Note: In order to accelerate the data stream the videos above are linked to the Youtube.
 In case the YouTube may not be accessed from your location please use the links below